Walter Benn Michaels

-Walter Benn Michaels (born 1948) is an American literary theorist and author whose areas of research include American literature (particularly 19th-century to 20th-century), Critical Theory, identity politics, and visual arts.
+Walter Benn Michaels (born 1948) is an American literary theorist and author whose areas of research include American literature (particularly 19th-century to 20th-century), critical theory, identity politics, and visual arts.

 Known for challenging the "prevailing trends of postmodernist theory," Michaels has produced works connecting postmodernism, neoliberal capitalism, and socioeconomic inequality.
 Two of his best-known books are Our America: Nativism, Modernism and Pluralism (1995) and The Shape of the Signifier: 1967 to the End of History (2004)—the latter being adopted from his 2001 essay of the same name.

 Education and career

 Michaels earned his BA from the University of California, Santa Barbara in 1970 and his PhD from the same institution in 1975.
-He taught at Johns Hopkins University from 1974 to 1977 and again from 1987 to 2001, and at the University of California, Berkeley, from 1977 to 1987).
+He taught at Johns Hopkins University from 1974 to 1977 and again from 1987 to 2001, and at the University of California, Berkeley, from 1977 to 1987.
 Since 2001, he has taught in the Department of English at the University of Illinois at Chicago.
 He was head of the department from 2001 to 2007.

 "Against Theory", an article co-written by Michaels and Steven Knapp, is included in the Norton Anthology of Literary Criticism.
-His study of American Naturalism, The Gold Standard and the Logic of Naturalism; American Literature at the Turn of the Century, was published in 1987.
+His study of American Naturalism, The Gold Standard and the Logic of Naturalism, was published in 1988.

 Michaels realized that three phenomena were happening around the same time, from 1967 onward.
 First, what was becoming fashionable in academia was a postmodernist current in literary theory.
 Following French theorist Roland Barthes, it asserted the "death of the author" and, in turn, the death of intended meaning.
 Second, a new form of liberal ideology, perhaps best expressed in Francis Fukuyama’s The End of History and the Last Man (1992), proclaimed the eternal victory of neoliberal capitalism.
 Lastly, social conditions in neoliberal capitalist economies were increasingly characterized by staggering inequality, whereby almost all gains were captured by an elite minority while the middle and working classes saw their real wages decline.
-These insights was first explored in his 2004 book, The Shape of the Signifier, adapted from his 2001 article in Critical Inquiry.
-Michaels claims that the death of "intentional meaning" as result of the postmodern shift in literary theory has had the effect of depoliticizing the economic impoverishment that characterizes the modern era.
+These insights were first explored in his 2004 book, The Shape of the Signifier, adapted from his 2001 article in Critical Inquiry.
+Michaels claims that the death of "intentional meaning" as a result of the postmodern shift in literary theory has had the effect of depoliticizing the economic impoverishment that characterizes the modern era.